rails/tailwindcss-rails/README.md

 ### Conflict with pre-existing asset pipeline stylesheets

-If you get a warning `Unrecognized at-rule or error parsing at-rule ‘@tailwind’.` in the browser console after installation, you incorrectly double-process `application.tailwind.css`.
+If you get a warning `Unrecognized at-rule or error parsing at-rule ‘@tailwind’.` in the browser console after installation, you are incorrectly double-processing `application.tailwind.css`.
 This is a misconfiguration, even though the styles will be fully effective in many cases.

 The file `application.tailwind.css` is installed when running `rails tailwindcss:install` and is placed alongside the common `application.css` in `app/assets/stylesheets`.
 Because the `application.css` in a newly generated Rails app includes a `require_tree .` directive, the asset pipeline incorrectly processes `application.tailwind.css`, where it should be taken care of by `tailwindcss`.
 The asset pipeline ignores TailwindCSS's at-directives, and the browser can't process them.

 To fix the warning, you can either remove the `application.css`, if you don't plan to use the asset pipeline for stylesheets, and instead rely on TailwindCSS completely for styles.
 This is what this installer assumes.

-Else, if you do want to keep using the asset pipeline in parallel, make sure to remove the `require_tree .` line from the `application.css`.
+Or, if you do want to keep using the asset pipeline in parallel, make sure to remove the `require_tree .` line from the `application.css`.

 ## License